Excess Sugar and Your Skin

 Prevent the Damage

 Research has also shown that vitamins B1 and B6 are potent AGE inhibitors.
 Load up on vitamin B-packed Brussels sprouts, beans, nuts and seeds, and ask your doctor if you might benefit from a supplement.
 Make sure your diet is rich in vegetables, as their antioxidants help combat the inflammation sugar causes in the body and neutralize the free radicals caused by the formation of those AGEs.
 Consider increasing flavonoid-rich foods as well — like apples, cinnamon, grape skin and berries — which can help protect your skin’s collagen and improve oxygen delivery to cells.

 If you know you’re going to indulge in dessert, go easy on flour-based products and sugary foods earlier in the day.
 Or if you have toast or pancakes for breakfast, opt for an extra helping of salad and pass on the bread basket at dinner.

 Some topical treatments include ingredients that have been shown to block the formation of AGEs.
 Aminoguanidine, for example, attaches to molecules that start the glycation process and prevents them from binding to collagen and elastin.
-Another ingredient, alistin, encourages sugar molecules to attach to it instead of your skin’s proteins, so it gets damaged instead of your skin.
-You may want to look for these ingredients as you’re considering products.
+You may want to look for this ingredient as you’re considering products.